partigabor/aromatica-old/content/items/angelica.md

 +++
 title = "Angelica"
 author = "Gabor Parti"
-date = "2023-12-08"
+date = "2023-12-11"
-description = "The scented stems and roots of a medicinal plant from the northern hemisphere.. " weight = 10
+description = "The scented stems and roots of a medicinal plant from the northern hemisphere..
+See also other angelicas. " weight = 10
 # draft = "true"
 # hidden = "true"
 plotly = true
 categories = ['herb']
-tags = ['culinary', 'potatory', 'medicinal'] bibFile = "static/bibliography/parti.json"
+tags = ['culinary', 'medicinal', 'distillery'] bibFile = "static/bibliography/parti.json"
 +++

 >The scented stems and roots of a medicinal plant from the northern hemisphere..
+See also other angelicas.  [<i class="fab fa-wikipedia-w"></i>](https://en.wikipedia.org/wiki/Angelica_archangelica)

 <center>